skylight-hq/microconsulting-platform-proposal/README.md

 To the best of our knowledge and belief, Skylight and our teaming partner have no organizational conflict of interest (OCI) with regards to the proposed work.
 We will execute our standard OCI practices (e.g., nondisclosure agreements, no-bidding on contracts where a conflict might exist) in order to mitigate any potential issues.

-Although we defer to the government's judgment, we don't not believe that the nature of the proposed work requires a security clearance beyond the Public Trust Security Clearance.
+Although we defer to the government’s judgment, we don’t not believe that the nature of the proposed work requires a security clearance beyond the Public Trust Security Clearance.

-The proposed work doesn't not have any material environmental impact.
+The proposed work doesn’t not have any material environmental impact.

 ### 3.7 Contacts made

-We haven't directly contacted any agency official regarding this proposal.
+We haven’t directly contacted any agency official regarding this proposal.
 All electronic submissions of this proposal were sent to each agency’s designated email address.